herciliols/cliente-manager-api/README.md

-# Cliente Manager API 🚀
+# Customer Manager API 🚀

 This is a backend developed in TypeScript and Express.js for a customer management application.

 ## Description

-The Cliente Manager API is a Node.js application that provides a robust structure for managing customers.
+The Customer Manager API is a Node.js application that provides a robust structure for managing customers.
 It utilizes the Express.js framework to create routes and interacts with a MySQL database.
 User authentication is implemented with the generation of JWT tokens to secure sensitive routes.

-## Installation
+## Installation with Docker Compose

 1. **Clone the repository:**